 With a fully-hosted solution, Couchbase takes care of all of the infrastructure, as well as managing the database deployment.
 However, customers should take care to follow best practices for authentication, as well as least privilege in RBAC.
 This page highlights some of those best practices.

-No matter which version of Capella you are using, key areas of customer responsibility are Defining Roles and Customer Access Control policy.
+Key areas of customer responsibility are Defining Roles and Customer Access Control policy.